svannoy/lsr-package/readme.md

 # R package: "lsr"

+## Description

+The `lsr` package is the package associated with my introductory statistics class lecture notes, [Learning Statistics with R](http://ua.edu.au/ccs/teaching/lsr).
+The package contains a number of convenience functions and simple statistical tools that I've found are handy for beginners to have access to.

 ## Version

 The current version on CRAN is 0.2.4.
 The repository files represent the current state of 0.2.5.

-## Description

-The `lsr` package is the package associated with my introductory statistics class lecture notes, <a href="http://ua.edu.au/ccs/teaching/lsr">Learning Statistics with R</a>.
-The package contains a number of convenience functions and simple statistical tools that I've found are handy for beginners to have access to.

 ## Using the package

 The easiest way to use any of the functions in the `lsr` package is to install the CRAN version.
-The CRAN page for the package is <a href="http://cran.r-project.org/web/packages/lsr/index.html">here</a>.
+The CRAN page for the package is [here](http://cran.r-project.org/web/packages/lsr/index.html").
 It has no dependencies on any packages (other than those that are distributed as the R core, obviously), and can be installed from within R using the command:

 `install.packages("lsr")`

-Alternatively, if you want to use the most recent version of some function, then you can always source the corresponding file within R using the `source()` function.
+Alternatively, if you want to use the most recent version of some function, the easiest thing to do is source the corresponding file within R using the `source()` function.

-Finally, you can build the package from source.
-The files included in this repository consist of the .R files defining the various functions as well as the .Rd files for the help documentation, the namespace file, the description file, the citation file and the news file.
+On the other hand, you can build the package from source.
+The files included in this repository consist of the .R files defining the various functions, as well as the .Rd files for the help documentation, the namespace file, the description file, the citation file and the news file, and the directory structure matches that expected for an R package.
 In other words, it includes all files that are necessary to build and install the pacakge yourself.
 This might be worth doing in some instances, especially if there's a bug fix involved.
 This repository contains the latest version of the files.
 In contrast, I only usually update the CRAN package every few months.

 To check that the package will build correctly (on a unix-alike) type the following into the terminal: